rhomobile/rhomobile-docs/docs/en/edge/rhoconnectapi/source-adapter-model-api-ruby.md

 	end

 ## query

-Query your backend service and build a hash of hashes (required).
+Query your back-end service and build a hash of hashes (required).
+The `query_params` parameter in this method is nil by default but you can use it to pass custom data from the client to the RhoConnect server using [`RhoConnectClient.doSyncSource()`](../api/RhoConnectClient#mdoSyncSource) method.
+Typically this is done when you want to implement some custom query behavior.

 **NOTE: This method must assign `@result` to a hash of hashes.
 If @result is `nil` or `{}`, the master document will be erased from redis.**

 	:::ruby
-	def query
+	def query(query_params = nil)
 	  parsed = JSON.parse(RestClient.get("#{@base}.json").body)

       @result = {}